 Building Your Own Site

-If you make jewelry yourself or plan to buy and resell jewelry, you could also consider building your own eCommerce site.
+If you make jewelry yourself (which would probably be costume jewelry) or plan to buy and resell jewelry, you could also consider building your own eCommerce site.
 There are various platforms that you can use, including Shopify, which even has templates for selling jewelry.